mgravey/randomKmin-max/README.md

 # randomKmin-max

-Find the k smallest / highest of an array with a uniform probability between elements of same value.
+The goal of this project is to have an efficient (single scan) algorithm (and C implementation) to find the k smallest / highest value of an array and their position.
+Knowing that position with similar value needs to have the same probability to be selected.